BIOS3010/Module-11-Genome-Assembly/README.md

 # Module-11-Genome-Assembly

 The purpose of the exercises for week 1 of the "Genome Assembly" module is to assemble the genome of a SARS-CoV-2 virus.
-We will compare two different approaches to genome assembly, reference-based and _de novo_ assembly.
+We will use the reference-based approach to genome assembly.
 We will use PacBio HiFi reads (circular consensus - CCS) generated with the [HiFiViral SARS-CoV-2 kit](https://www.pacb.com/research-focus/microbiology/public-health/covid-19-sequencing-tools-and-resources/).
 HiFi reads provide base-level resolution with >99.9% single-molecule read accuracy.
 Next week we will dive into some more details of _de novo_ assembly and we will learn how to perform quality assessment of our assembly.

 ## Set up
 * Click [here](00-Setup.md) to set up everything before you start on the exercises.